rafalab/rafalab.github.io/pages/teaching.md

 To use this material to develop your own course you can access some videos and course materials [here](https://www.edx.org/professional-certificate/harvardx-data-analysis-for-genomics).

-Series landing page is [here](https://www.edx.org/professional-certificate/harvardx-data-analysis-for-genomics).
+The series landing page is [here](https://www.edx.org/professional-certificate/harvardx-data-analysis-for-genomics).

 * [Introduction to Bioconductor](https://www.edx.org/course/introduction-to-bioconductor-annotation-and-analys): introduction to measurement technologies, annotation, data organization, differential expression.